The Academic Support Program (ASP) works to assist bright, college-bound students with various learning differences, including but not limited to:

 - Auditory Processing Difficulties

-The mission of the Academic Support Program (ASP) at The Storm King School mirrors that of the school itself – “To encourage students to dream big, word hard, and achieve success.”
+The mission of the Academic Support Program (ASP) at The Storm King School mirrors that of the school itself – “To encourage students to dream big, work hard, and achieve success.”

 Individualized Academic Support